 Year Number of FOI requests

-2020 123

 2021 146

 2022 152

+2023 163

-The number of requests processed and the trendline is upwards but not as pronounced as the increase from 2020 to 2021 which may be attributable to the global pandemic.
-Anecdotal evidence from the Data and Governance team indicates that the complexity of requests has increased.
+The number of requests processed and the trendline is upwards.
+Evidence from the Data and Governance team indicates that the complexity of requests has increased too.

-Statistics are showing that the number of occasions where the information is readily accessible to the requester has increased.
-This negates the requirement to gather the information which is more resource intensive than signposting to where the data is published or available.
+Statistics are showing that the percentage of occasions where the information is readily accessible to the requester has increased therefore negating the requirement to gather the information which is more resource intensive than signposting to where the data is published or available.
 This approach adopted by the organisation to proactively publish information has underpinned this increased efficiency and aided transparency and openness.

-FOI requests processed within 20-day statutory time limit
+FOI requests processed within 20-day statutory time limit.

 Year Within time limit %

-2020 61

 2021 92

 2022 77

+2023 93

-In 2022 there was a decline in the number of FOI requests being processed within the statutory time limit.
-It did not return to the previously lower levels of 2020 but is a cause for concern.
-The approvals process was automated in Q4 2022 and it is anticipated that the response times will improve for the next reporting period.
+In 2022 there was a decline in the number of FOI requests being processed within the statutory time limit which was a cause for concern.
+An approvals process was automated in Q4 2022 and the response times have improved over the last reporting period (+16%).

 The aspiration would be to respond to 100% of requests within the statutory timescale.
 The Information Commissioner's Officer has set the tolerance threshold at 90% and currently 52% of central government departments are not meeting this threshold.
-The organisation would want to at least return to the 90% threshold by Q4 2023.
+The organisation is currently achieving the 90% threshold by increasing automation of processes and using technology to assist where possible.